ZoaGrad/mythotech-architecture/README.md

 ```

 This will run the container in detached mode.
 You may need to adjust the run command based on the application inside the container (e.g., port mapping, volumes).

+## Setup

+Instructions on how to set up the project go here.

+## Usage

+Instructions and examples on how to use the project go here.